CAPLE — Portuguese language certificationInstituto Cervantes — DELE Spanish examsContact Prep2go — support@prep2go.study

 This is significantly more forgiving than CIPLE (individual section minimums), DELF (individual eliminatory minimums), or CELI 2 (70% overall with no pair compensation).

-The pass rate reflects this
+The difficulty gap reflects this

 The CCSE complication